tomlurge/mteam/data.md

 The following descriptive texts are copied from the collector [formats](https://collector.torproject.org/formats.html) page.
 When it speaks about documents  "in archive" or "in recent" the original text links to directories containing those documents.
-Please check the page referenced above if you want to access them.
+Please check the [formats](https://collector.torproject.org/formats.html) page if you want to retrieve them.

 ##### relay descriptors